cobratbq/otrr/README.md

 __Known issues__:

+- (Will not be implemented) __Message-queue for delayed sending__: the idea is to queue messages under certain policies or when sending messages while the (D)AKE is in progress.
+However, as of OTR version 3, instance-tags were added to support distinguishing and identifying multiple clients operating under the same account when OTR sessions are active.
+Upon establishing an OTR session, sessions may be established simultaneously for each of the active clients - each having their own instance-tag.
+Stored messages would be sent to the (first) established session, which may not be the client you intended the messages to go to.
+In addition, the client that supports only lower protocol versions, will likely establish a session fastest.
 - How to deal with multiple instances, "default instance", "selected/active instance"?
 Especially when dealing with incidental reception of plaintext messages while encrypted session is established for some instance.
 - The OTR specification documents that any message payload is in UTF-8 and _may contain_ HTML.
 However, this makes it ambiguous for how the content should be interpreted and results and risks may very per chat network.
 - There is no convention on how the Extra Symmetric Key should be used.